-Naval Support Activity (NSA) Crane is a naval facility located in southwestern Indiana, approximately 40 miles southwest of Bloomington, Indiana, and 74 miles south of Indianapolis, Indiana.
+Naval Support Activity (NSA) Crane is a naval facility located in southwestern Indiana, approximately 25 miles southwest of Bloomington, Indiana, and 75 miles south of Indianapolis, Indiana.
 The NSA Crane location is shown on Figure 1.
-The facility covers approximately 62,463 acres in Martin, Greene, and Daviess Counties.
+The installation covers approximately 62,463 acres and is predominantly in Martin County; however, portions of it extend into neighboring Greene and Lawrence Counties.
 NSA Crane is in a rural, sparsely populated area.
 The acreage surrounding the facility is primarily woods or farm land.
 The majority of NSA Crane is covered by forest.
 The surface topography is defined by rugged terrain cut by well-defined stream valleys.
 Surface elevations on the facility range from 470 feet above mean sea level (msl) in the valleys to 800 feet above msl on the ridges.

 The Confirmation Study included the installation and sampling of groundwater monitoring wells at several sites to determine if groundwater contamination was present.
 A total of 80 monitoring wells were installed at 6 of the 14 sites by the end of 1981.
 In addition to groundwater samples, surface water streams exiting NSA Crane were monitored on a monthly frequency for cyanide, explosive compounds, and heavy metals.
 At the time of the NEESA report, monitoring had not indicated contamination problems.
 Even though there were specific pollutants suspected at some of the various sites due to their operations, a minimum screening procedure was recommended to include groundwater contamination indicators listed in 40 Code of Federal Regulations 265.

-An additional environmental study included the Army's Installation Assessment Relook Program, which sought aerial analysis support from the U.S. EPA, Environmental Photographic Interpretation Center (EPIC).
-The Relook program was initiated under the Army IRP in which installations, assessed prior to U.S. EPA/Army interagency agreement and availability of EPIC's historical reports, were reassessed for possible Comprehensive Environmental Response, Compensation, and Liability Act problems.
+An additional environmental study included the Army's Installation Assessment Relook Program, which sought aerial analysis support from the U.S. EPA, Environmental Photographic Interpretation Center.
+The Relook program was initiated under the Army Installation Restoration Program in which installations, assessed prior to U.S. EPA/Army interagency agreement and availability of the Environmental Photographic Interpretation Center's historical reports, were reassessed for possible Comprehensive Environmental Response, Compensation, and Liability Act problems.

 The 1988 U.S. Army Toxic and Hazardous Materials Agency report concluded many areas of concern in the 1978 Installation Assessment report (Department of the Army) had been addressed under the Navy's NACIP program, with the completion of the Navy IAS (NEESA 1983) and initiation of confirmation studies at many potential areas of contamination.
-The Crane Army Ammunition Activity was recommended to work with NSA Crane to minimize environmental impact from Army operations.
+The CAAA was recommended to work with Crane to minimize environmental impact from Army operations.

 Under the authority of RCRA as amended by HSWA, a hazardous waste treatment, storage, and disposal facility must be permitted by the U.S. EPA.
-On December 23, 1989, NSA Crane was granted a Final RCRA/HSWA storage permit.
+On December 23, 1989, NWSC Crane was granted a Final RCRA/HSWA storage permit.
 The permit's corrective action requirements were negotiated between the Navy and U.S. EPA Region 5.
 This permit established the HSWA Corrective Action Requirements and Compliance Schedules obligating the U.S. Navy to perform a RCRA Facility Investigation at SWMUs, to conduct Corrective Measures Studies, and implement corrective measures if needed.
-To date, 37 SWMUs, 8 Unexploded Ordnance sites, and 6 Area of Concern sites have been identified or investigated at NSA Crane.
+To date, 38 SWMU sites, 9 Unexploded Ordnance sites, and 6 Area of Concern sites have been identified or investigated at NSA Crane.

-The following is a summary of major NSA Crane investigations and studies:
+The following is a summary of major NSA Crane environmental investigations and studies: